paradedb/paradedb/README.md

 [ParadeDB](https://paradedb.com) is an ElasticSearch alternative built on PostgreSQL.

-ParadeDB is a complete Postgres DBMS that provides native full-text search, similarity search, and hybrid search.
 It offers the most comprehensive, Postgres-native search features of any Postgres database, so you don't need to glue cumbersome services like a search engine or vector database on top.

 ParadeDB offers four primary benefits to users: